 While horses bred and raced outside of the US have swept the top three placings of the BC Turf seven times, they've only done so three times in an equal number of races in the BC Mile, while American-breds have done so eight times.

-It should be noted that of the 99 top-three spots available in the 33 years of the race, horses shipping in from overseas have collected 40, with Irish-breds winning seven times, French horses collecting three wins, UK breds two, along with a lone Japanese winner.
+It should be noted that, horses shipping in from overseas have collected nearly half of the top-three spots, with Irish-breds winning seven times, French horses collecting three wins, UK breds two, along with a lone Japanese winner.

 So while American horses have done well in the Mile, it's always wise to give consideration to the top overseas contenders when putting together a betting ticket for the BC Mile.